 To be part of Google Ads, you need to have a Google Account.
 If you don’t have an account, don’t worry, you can sign up here.

-Google Ads Platform – Setting up a Campaign
+Google Ads Platform – Setting Up a Campaign

-Right after this part, Google will ask you for your business name and website address when you hit “next”
+Right after this part, Google will ask you for your business name and website address when you hit “next”.

 They assume that best results are reached when you keep the keyword range anywhere from 7-10, but that isn’t always true.

 Create a Keyword Plan

 Keep in mind that not every country has the same searches and the same competition.
-For example, if you target dropshipping products as a keyword, it may be competitive in 1 country and not in the other.
+For example, if you target “dropshipping products” as a keyword, it may be highly competitive in one country and not in the other.

-Setting Up a Keyword Plan
+How to Set Up a Google Ads Keyword Plan

 Before you write that plan, take into consideration your market presence.
 Where do you stand in the market?
 Your market presence will determine what kind of keywords to target.

 SEMrush gives you the search volume of a keyword and the exact percentage of keyword difficulty in the country you are targeting.

 Like no other ad platform, Google Ads gives you great control over your budget spending and the analytic monitoring of your ads.